-Jake's MA Thesis was a comparative study of the past forty years of official statements made by the ELCA and the Roman Catholic Church addressing the topic of Homosexuality.
+Jacob Kohlhaas, a native of Algona, Iowa, received his BA with majors in Religion, Art and Communication Design from Wartburg College in Waverly, Iowa, his MA with a major in Systematic Theology and a minor in History from Catholic Theological Union in Chicago, Illinois, and is currently working towards a PhD in Systematic Theology at Duquesne University in Pittsburgh, Pennsylvania.
+Jake spent a semester of undergrad in Morogoro, Tanzania studying Kiswahili and teaching an extracurricular art class at a secondary school.
+And has also taken travel courses on liberation theology in Honduras and Christian history in Turkey.
+Jake’s MA Thesis was a comparative study of the past forty years of official statements made by the ELCA and the Roman Catholic Church addressing the topic of Homosexuality.
 His research interests include Theological Anthropology (particularly regarding human sexuality), Ecumenism and Ecclesiology (particularly among Catholic, Eastern and mainline Protestant Churches), Natural Law (especially how it conceives of “the natural” in relation to ongoing scientific research), History of Christianity, and Theology of Creation and Wilderness Ethics (especially concerning humanity’s role in both protecting and shaping “the natural”).
 Jake is married with one daughter (and another due in February) and one Chihuahua.
 When not reading or studying for language exams, he spends most of his time pretending to be a handyman while renovating his family’s home.

 Sai Kolluru is a senior at Case Western Reserve University majoring in Mechanical and Aerospace Engineering.
 He co-founded an Hindu organization on campus that focuses on preserving and practicing Hindu, Sanatana Dharmic values and principles with a final goal of Seva, selfless service.
 On campus, Sai and his team of second-generation Hindu Americans lead regular meditation workshops, have their annual speaker on campus event which brings in experts on Ayurveda, Vedanta, Pantajali Yoga and other aspects of Vedic traditions.
 In addition, the Hindu organization has started the first-ever Guru Vandhana on campus which means “Reverence to Teacher” through which they honor a professor chosen by the students of the University as their Guru.
 At events such as these, faith-based student organizations and communities of all faiths and traditions are present.
 Furthermore, Sai and his Hindu organization visit Bhutanese Refugees in Cleveland every sunday and many celebrations for the Bhutanese community on campus from festivals to meditation and yoga sessions.
 During their weekly visits, Sai leads a team of interfaith students in projects focused on education, women empowerment, job employment, driving lessons, computer literacy, ESL classes and many others to help the Bhutanese Refugees assimilate towards the American society.
 Recognized by the Office of Inclusion and Diversity of Case Western Reserve University as well as the White House, the Bhutanese Refugees project has been taken up by many faith communities and student organizations across the country.
 During the spring break of 2010, Sai went on a 2,000 mile trip around the Midwest visiting 10 universities, several cities, and 5 states connecting local communities with Bhutanese refugees and providing tools to implement various Bhutanese settlement projects.
 Recently, Sai complete his internship at the White House and hopes to pursue a career in Law and Government in the near future.
 He also hopes to bring the voices of Hindu-Americans to a national and an international stage and represent the world’s largest ancient tradition through the eyes of Swami Vivekananda in the 21st century.

+Rebecca Levi is an M.A student in Religious Studies at the University of Virginia, focusing on ethical issues of gender, sexuality, and ecology in Judaism.
+Her thesis examines uses of empirical evidence in the Conservative movement’s 2006 decision allowing for the ordination of gay and lesbian rabbis and cantors.
+She loves Rabbinic argumentation, is cautiously attracted to process theology, has a love-hate relationship with Kant, is allergic to essentialisms, and despises the “appeal to nature” fallacy with a burning passion.
 Rebecca is a progressive Jew from an eclectic religious background.
 Her mother is a secular Protestant; her father was a Jew who dabbled in East Asian and Native American spirituality.
 Growing up, she observed her family’s Christianities and Judaisms in both liberal and traditionalist manifestations, spent her teens as an intermittently practicing neo-pagan, and through a combination of intellectual frustration and a deep cultural pull stepped carefully back into Judaism in her late teens and twenties.
 She has been gleefully problematizing her tradition ever since, and is working towards her Bat Mitzvah this spring.

 Ela Merom received rabbinic ordination and a Master degree from the Reconstructionist Rabbinical College and a B.A. in religious thought from the Hebrew University.
 In addition, long periods of travel in India and meditation retreats with Buddhist masters have deeply fed her spiritual path.
 For as long as she remembers she has been interested in exploring ways of knowing existence more intimately and lovingly, and cultivating a penetrating direct experience of the world.
 Ela is Jewish religiously and culturally, but a student of all religions in their essence as they represent languages for seeking the divine; in their richness they manifest the holiness through the creativity of the human spirit.
 All this she prays is for one end and one end only: to open her heart more and more to hold beauty and brokenness in herself and the world with growing tenderness, compassion, and love.
 Torah study, mindfulness, movement, drumming and music are her primary tools in this endeavor of reaching the heart of herself and others through prayer, justice and reconciliation work, spiritual direction, and encounters with sacred text.
 Ela lives and works in Tel Aviv and is mother to precious Shahar and Adi Lia.